-REVA University has also given utmost importance to develop the much-required skills through variety of training programs, industrial practice, case studies and such other activities that induce various skills among all students.
-A full-fledged Career Development and Placement (CDC) department with world class infrastructure, headed by a dynamic experienced Professor and Dean, and supported by well experienced Trainers, Counselors and Placement Officers is one of the highlights of the university.
+The REVA University has also given utmost importance to develop the much-required skills through variety of training programs, industrial practice, case studies and such other activities that induce the said skills among all students.
+A full-fledged Career Development and Placement (CDC) department with world class infrastructure, headed by a dynamic experienced Professor & Dean, and supported by well experienced Trainers, Counselors and Placement Officers.
 The University also has University-Industry Interaction and Skill Development Centre headed by a Senior Professor & Director facilitating skill related training to REVA students and other unemployed students.
 The University has been recognized as a Centre of Skill Development and Training by NSDC (National Skill Development Corporation) under Pradhan Mantri Kaushal Vikas Yojana.
 The Centre conducts several add-on courses in challenging areas of development.
-It is always active in facilitating students a variety of Skill Development Training programs.

-The University has collaborations with industries, universities abroad, research institutions, corporate training organizations, and Government agencies, such as, Florida International University, Okalahoma State University, Western Connecticut University, University of Alabama, Huntsville, Oracle India Ltd, Texas Instruments, Nokia University Relations, EMC2, VMware, SAP, Apollo etc, to facilitate student exchange and teacher-scholar exchange programs and conduct training programs.
-These collaborations with foreign universities also facilitate students to study some of the programs partly in REVA University and partly in foreign university, viz, MS in Computer Science one year in REVA University and the next year in the University of Alabama, Huntsville, USA.
+It is always active in facilitating student's variety of Skill Development Training programs The University has collaborations with Industries, universities abroad, research institutions, corporate training organizations, and Government agencies such as Florida International University, Okalahoma State University, Western Connecticut University, University of Alabama, Huntsville, Oracle India Ltd, Texas Instruments, Nokia University Relations, EMC2, VMware, SAP, Apollo etc, to facilitate student exchange and teacher-scholar exchange programs and conduct training programs.
+These collaborations with foreign universities also facilitatestudents to study some of the programs partly in REVA University and partly in foreign university, viz, M.S in Computer Science one year in REVA University and the next year in the University of Alabama, Huntsvile, USA.

 The University has also given greater importance to quality in education, research, administration and all activities of the university.
 Therefore, it has established an independent Internal Quality division headed by a senior professor as Dean of Internal Quality.
-The division works on planning, designing and developing different quality tools, implementing them and monitoring the implementation of these quality tools.
-It concentrates on training the faculty members to adopt the new tools and implement their use.
+The division works onplanning, designing and developing different quality tools, implementing them and monitoring the implementation of these quality tools.
+It concentrates on training entire faculty to adopt the new tools and implement their use.
 The division further works on introducing various examination and administrative reforms.

-To motivate the youth and transform them to become innovative entrepreneurs, successful leaders of tomorrow and committed citizens of the country, REVA University organizes interaction between students and successful industrialists, entrepreneurs, scientists and such others from time to time.
-As a part of this exercise great personalities, such as, Bharat Ratna Prof. C. N. R. Rao, a renowned Scientist, Dr. N R Narayana Murthy, Founder and Chairman and Mentor of Infosys, Dr. K Kasturirangan, Former Chairman ISRO, Member of Planning Commission, Government of India, Dr. Balaram, Former Director IISc, and noted Scientist, Dr. V S Ramamurthy, Former Secretary, DST, Government of India, Dr. V K Aatre, noted Scientist and former head of the DRDO and Scientific Advisor to the Ministry of Defense Dr. Sathish Reddy, Scientific Advisor, Ministry of Defense, New Delhi and many others have accepted our invitation and blessed our students and faculty members by their inspiring addresses and interaction.
+students and successful industrialists, entrepreneurs, scientists and such others from time to time.
+As a part of this exercise great personalities such as Bharat Ratna Prof. C. N. R. Rao, a renowned Scientist, Dr. N R Narayana Murthy, Founder and Chairman and Mentor of Infosys, Dr. K Kasturirangan, Former Chairman ISRO, Member of Planning Commission, Government of India, Dr. Balaram, Former Director I.I.SC., and noted Scientist, Dr. V S Ramamurthy, Former Secretary, DST, Government of India, Dr. V K Aatre, noted Scientist and former head of the DRDO and Scientific Advisor to the Ministry of Defence Dr. Sathish Reddy, Scientific Advisor, Ministry of Defence, New Delhi and many others have accepted our invitation and blessed our students and faculty members by their inspiring addresses and interaction.